ryanwoconnor/faq.twin.villas/README.md

 ### Beebe Cove BnB

+Information for our Airbnb Listing in Mystic, CT found [at this link.](https://www.airbnb.com/h/beebebnb)

 #### Thermostat Information

 We have three thermostats in this house.
 They are located in the kitchen, the downstairs bedroom, and the upstairs bedroom.
 The heat is limited to no more than 72 degrees.
 You'll also notice that there may be noise coming from the door next to the downstairs bedroom.
 This is the room where the boiler is located and it does make some noise when it is burning oil.